rricocuevas1/ssdforgetting/README.md

 ```
 python process_results.py
 ```
 This will create the final solution files for each one of the experiments.
-Each file containins the standard deviation and average of the quality and runtime for IndepDF, DepDF, LAZY-GREEDY, and QUERY-BASED-AMNESIA for the corresponding experiment described by each one of the file names.
+Each file containins the standard deviation and average of the quality and runtime for IndepDF, DepDF, LAZY GREEDY, and QUERY-BASED-AMNESIA for the corresponding experiment described by each one of the file names.
 ## General Usage
-In order to run `IndepDF` and `DepDF` (this paper) vs `LAZY-GREEDY` and `QUERY-BASED-AMNESIA` (baselines) please execute the following command:
+In order to run `IndepDF` and `DepDF` (this paper) vs `LAZY GREEDY` and `QUERY-BASED-AMNESIA` (baselines) please execute the following command:
 ```
 python main.py [dataset_choice] [percentage_of_db] [percentage_of_ql] [budget] [n_iterations] [av_stdevs_calculation] [only_time]
 ```